- Are all of the amps hand-wired?

 [ ^Top ]5.
 What type of speakers are available?

 We offer premium 12" Celestion speakers.
-We provided a limited selection of popular Celestion speakers with both ceramic and alnico magnets.
+We provide a limited selection of popular Celestion speakers with both ceramic and alnico magnets.

 [ ^Top ]6.
 Can I choose custom speakers for an amp or cabinet?